ValentinaZangirolami/DRL/README.md

 ## **How to cite**

 Zangirolami, V. and M. Borrotti, 2024: *Dealing with uncertainty: balancing exploration and exploitation in deep recurrent reinforcement learning*.
-ArXiv, [Paper](https://arxiv.org/abs/2310.08331)
+In: Knowledge-Based Systems 293.
+[Paper](https://doi.org/10.1016/j.knosys.2024.111663)

 ## **Acknowledgements**
 I acknowledge Data Science Lab of Department of Economics, Management and Statistics (DEMS) of University of Milan-Bicocca for providing a virtual machine.